Graphics

 crater(Number): A proportion between0and1which determines the size of a transparent hole in the middle of the graphic. -

-feather(Number): A proportion between0and1which determines the softness of the border of the line, where0means the border will be hard and1means the border will be soft. -
+feather(Number): A proportion which determines the softness of the border of the sprite, where0means the border will be hard and1means the border will be soft.
+A positive value (between0and1) will feather the outside of the sprite, while a negative value (between-1and0) will feather the inside. -

 glare(Number): A proportion between0and1which determines the size of the glare.
 Glare makes the inside of the shape brighter, as if it is emitting light.
 A glare of1means the glare reaches the edge of the shape. -